apache/usergrid/docs/push-notifications/creating-notifiers.md

 <td>Enter the API key that was generated when you registered your app with GCM.
 To retrieve your API key, go to the [Google API developer web site](https://code.google.com/apis/console/), then select __APIs & Auth > Credentials__.</td></tr>
 </table>

 6. Click __Create Notifier__.
-The API BaaS will create a notifier entity in the /notifiers collection.
+The Usergrid will create a notifier entity in the /notifiers collection.
 The notifier will also appear in the list of notifiers in the notifications console.

 ## Creating notifiers programmatically
-You can create an App BaaS notifier programmatically by sending requests to the API BaaS API.
+You can create an App BaaS notifier programmatically by sending requests to the Usergrid API.

 ### For Apple